 It’s a really good idea, in general, for testers to learn to code, if they feel so inclined.
 Here are at least three good reasons for testers to learn to code.

 But if coding really, really turns you off, don’t worry.
-There are usually plenty of people who can code on the project.
+There are usually plenty of people who can code on the project, and relatively few who are focused on finding trouble.
+The latter people can get great help from the former group.

 We’ve also developed some ideas on how to select tools; you can find those here.